dyninst/dyninst/docs/dyninstAPI/public/BPatch_basicBlock.h.rst

   .. cpp:function:: unsigned long getLastInsnAddress()

-    Return the address of the last instruction in a basic block.
+    Returns the address of the last instruction in a basic block.

   .. cpp:function:: unsigned long getEndAddress()